8TSC Soldier leaves childhood town of 240 people for opportunities in Army

 |0

-This work, 8TSC Soldier leaves childhood town of 240 people for opportunities in Army, by SSG Tristan Moore, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 8TSC Soldier leaves childhood town of 240 people for opportunities in Army, by SFC Joshua Brandenburg, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-8TSC Soldier leaves childhood town of 240 people for opportunities in Army